PHP: Escape equences

 Warning!
 Escape sequences like

 Gregor Clegane Dunsen Polliver Chiswyck

-In the code above we print a string with a name, another string with a line break and one more string.
-The program will output the following:
+Here we output one string with a name, then one string with a line feed and then another string.
+The program will display this on the screen:

 Gregor Clegane Dunsen